EmileSchneider/oper-quiz-as-a-service/README.md

 #### GET participations/<int:participationid>/progress

 as a creator returns the score of a given participation (participation is a Participant and a Quiz)

+# Daily Usage Report

+To download the usage report of today be authenticated as staff and access
+#### GET todaysussage/